cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 **Other options / filters**

-Customers can search for and add domains from their list of domains.
+Customers can search for and add domains from their list of business or enterprise zones.
 The notification will be sent for the domains chosen.

 **Included with**